spaceotech/InputClass/README.md

 Developer just need to change class of UITextfield to SKDigitField and that set :)

-For any queries or help, you can contact [Spaceo Technologies](https://www.spaceotechnologies.com)
+For any queries or help, you can contact [Space-O Technologies.](https://www.spaceotechnologies.com)